Dave Bredeson | Dreamstime

 Top 15 Antioxidant-Rich Fruits and Vegetables

-The first foods that probably come to mind when you hear the term antioxidants is probably fruits and vegetables, and for good reason!
+The first high antioxidant foods that probably come to mind is probably fruits and vegetables, and for good reason!
 They rich in antioxidants and other healthy food components, such as slow release carbohydrates, protein and fiber.
 Here are the top 15 antioxidant fruits and vegetables commonly available in the U.S. Figures reflect antioxidant content in millimoles (mmol) per 100 g.

 - Apples, dried: 3.8